MyNameIsNeXTSTEP/NextStepBlog/docs/Programming/Knowledges in IT.md

 - Free the amount of necessary energy/power and time for it, do not *fire this fuel* for extra and not correlated to the point.

 ## Conclusion
-Today we face a lot of flashy banners and media pushing us to get associated with it, be sceptical in mind, try to figure out how can help me, but FIRSTLY before it, you need to know at least what you need at general, and only then seek for instruments, resources, people and other stuff to get your job be done well.
+Today we face a lot of flashy banners and media pushing us to get associated with it, be sceptical in mind, try to figure out how can help me, but **firstly** before it, you need to know at least what you need at general, and only then seek for instruments, resources, people and other stuff to get your job be done well.

 When you see on some site *"The X principle is a better one…"* or *"Technology Y is gone in past…"* or *"You should do only so…"*.
 Become an appraiser, a researcher, sort out the issue if it worries or interests you, structure the information in your head and on some medium, try to find the pros and cons, and only then decide whether it is necessary or not.